juunas11/managedidentity-filesharing/README.md

 ## Setup instructions

-You'll need to have the .NET Core 2.2 SDK installed.
+You'll need to have the .NET Core 3.0 SDK installed.
 You can use any editor with the project, though I used Visual Studio 2019.

+At the time of writing .NET Core 3.0 is in preview.
+If you use VS 2019 Stable (not Preview), you need to enable usage of Preview versions of .NET Core via *Tools -> Options -> Environment -> Preview features -> Use previews of the .NET Core SDK*.
+Once .NET Core 3.0 is released, Stable VS 2019 will be able to use the 3.0 SDK without the setting.

 To enable sign-ins, you need to register an app in your Azure AD tenant.
 If you want to allow any account to sign in as originally intended,